Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: simulator results

 \subsection{Results}

 Fig.~\ref{Fig:gpp} shows the results for the GPPs.
-The success probability for the linear schedule increases with the annealing time.
-The linear schedule almost reproduces the success probability of the continuous schedule for all annealing times (Fig.~\ref{Fig:gpp} (a)).
+The success probability for the linear schedule increases with the operation time.
+The linear schedule almost reproduces the success probability of the continuous schedule for all operation times (Fig.~\ref{Fig:gpp} (a)).
 For the QAOA schedule, $p=1$ is sufficient for the bang-bang regime ($T \sim 10^{-1}$), whereas $p=3$ is appropriate for the bang-anneal-bang regime ($T \sim 1$) to achieve the success probability of the continuous schedule (Fig.~\ref{Fig:gpp} (b)).
 However, the performance of the QAOA schedule degrades in the anneal regime ($T \sim 10$) because the time steps in the QAOA schedule are too large to accurately approximate the continuous schedule.

-Fig.~\ref{Fig:gpp} (c) compares the success probability of pVQA with VQA, pQA, and QA when the annealing time is $T=1$ and the number of layers for the QAOA schedule is $p=3$.
+Fig.~\ref{Fig:gpp} (c) compares the success probability of pVSQA with VSQA, pQA, and QA when the operation time is $T=1$ and the number of layers for the QAOA schedule is $p=3$.
 Filled symbols connected by solid lines denote the results for the linear schedule, whereas open symbols connected by dashed lines indicate the results for the QAOA schedule.
-For all the problem sizes, the linear and QAOA schedules exhibit almost the same performances. pVQA significantly outperforms the conventional methods of QA and QAOA (i.e., VQA for the QAOA schedule).
+For all the problem sizes, the linear and QAOA schedules exhibit almost the same performances. pVSQA shows the best performance among them and significantly outperforms the conventional methods of QA and QAOA (i.e., VSQA for the QAOA schedule).

 The simulator results for the QKPs are qualitatively similar to those for the GPPs (Fig.~\ref{Fig:qkp}).
-The linear schedule approximates the continuous schedule well for all annealing times (see Fig.~(a)).
+The linear schedule approximates the continuous schedule well for all operation times (Fig.~\ref{Fig:qkp} (a)).
 The QAOA schedule with a small value of $p$ provides a good approximation of the continuous schedule in the bang-bang regime and the bang-anneal-bang regime, but its performance degrades in the anneal regime (Fig.~\ref{Fig:qkp} (b)).
-Fig.~\ref{Fig:qkp} (c) compares the success probability of pVQA with the conventional methods.
-Note that we set $p=3$ for the QAOA schedule and $T=1$. pVQA outperforms the conventional methods.
+Fig.~\ref{Fig:qkp} (c) compares the success probability of pVSQA with the other methods.
+Note that we set $p=3$ for the QAOA schedule and $T=1$. pVSQA outperforms the other methods.